MicrosoftDocs/sql-docs/docs/integration-services/connection-manager/smtp-connection-manager.md

 >  When using Microsoft Exchange as the SMTP server, you may need to set **Use Windows Authentication** to **True**.
 Exchange servers may be configured to disallow unauthenticated SMTP connections.

  **Enable Secure Sockets Layer (SSL)**
- Select to encrypt communication using TLS when sending e-mail messages.
+ Select to encrypt communication using TLS/SSL when sending e-mail messages.